LCCC ENGLISH DAILY NEWS

 Abadi: Battle to liberate Mosul continues

-UAE condemns Iran for aiding Yemen militias following Makkah attack
+UAE condemns Iran for aiding Yemen militias following Makkah

 Iraqi flag raised at ISIS southern hub Shoura